xosofox/phing/README.markdown

 Which version is "phing"?
 -------------------------

-The phing repo is currently using the version 2.3.3 (http://svn.phing.info/tags/2.3.3/) due to compatibility reasons with the PropelBundle
+The phing repo is currently using the version 2.4.7.1 (http://svn.phing.info/tags/2.4.7.1/)

 Why at all?
 -----------